Courses

 FEE-HELP

-FEE-HELP is a loan scheme available to eligible full fee paying higher education local students, which assists with the payment of part or all of their student contribution.
+FEE-HELP is a loan scheme available to eligible local full fee-paying higher education students which assists with the payment of part or all of their student contribution.